Building Unbreakable Focus: Teaching Your Dog Reliable Eye Contact

 Why Eye Contact Matters

 Being able to gain and maintain your dog’s attention—no matter the situation—gives you the single greatest advantage in training.
 Eye contact isn’t just about looking at each other; it’s the gateway to comprehension, responsiveness, and cooperation.
-With practice, your dog will be able to offer eye contact even when they are highly aroused, distracted, or focused elsewhere.
+With practice, your dog will be able to offer eye contact even when they are moderately aroused, distracted, or focused elsewhere.
+Eye contact lowers arousal so they can hear you better.

 Over time, you’ll also see improvements in the duration of their focus.
 Moments that used to feel impossible—like your dog ignoring everything else to check in with you—become achievable.